 Lead Stationary Engineer

-Avery Point The University of Connecticut Facilities Operations Department is seeking candidates for a Lead Stationary Engineer at the Avery Point campus.
+The University of Connecticut's Facilities Operations department is seeking applications for a Lead Stationary Engineer position at the Avery Point campus.

 In a state agency this class is accountable for acting as a working supervisor for Stationary Engineers engaged in the operation, maintenance and repair of high pressure steam heating and power plants and auxiliary utilities in a moderate sized state institution or for acting as chief assistant or technician to a Supervising Stationary Engineer in a large state institution.